Rules of the Show:

 - Booths are assigned in advance of the festival and restricted to the juried artist(s) and their work; however, show staff reserves the right to add additional artist areas such as Emerging Artists or other specialty areas in the show if deemed appropriate to the overall growth and development of the Festival.

-- Booths have been assigned on a first-come, first-served basis as determined by either the USPS postmark of returned contract and booth fee, or the date of the online booth payment made through Zapplication, whichever is first.
-Award artists from the prior year have priority in terms of booth selection; however, there is a deadline for this selection.
+Booths have been assigned on a first-come, first-served basis as determined by either the postmark of returned contract and booth fee, or the date of the online booth payment made through Zapplication, whichever is first.
+Award artists from 2023 have priority in terms of booth selection; however, there is a deadline for this selection.
 Show balance is also considered.